telerik/document-processing-docs/libraries/radpdfprocessing/model/interactive-forms/form-fields/pushbuttonfield.md

 ## Properties

-PushButtonField provides a single property called Widgets.
+PushButtonField provides a single property called **Widgets**.
 It represents the collection of Widget annotations, which visualize the field on the PDF pages.
 The widgets can be added and removed from the collection using the collection's **AddWidget()** and **Remove()** methods respectively.
-As the widget collection implements the IEnumerable interface, the available widget instances can be iterated.
+As the widget collection implements the **IEnumerable** interface, the available widget instances can be iterated.

 #### **[C#] Example 1: Create a PushButtonField and add it to a page**